harshitpaunikar1/Project-8/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to train a simple baseline and record its performance, then cleaned up whatever looked confusing or weak from the earlier days.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 A lot of this also meant checking if the numbers were making sense and not just trusting the first result that showed up.
 - Deliverable: Ended the day with baseline results in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2021-03-24 - Day 6: Baseline model

+- Task summary: One more pass: cleaned up the cell ordering in the notebook so it reads top to bottom without jumping around.
+- Deliverable: Nothing dramatic — just keeping things tidy.